ShihuaZhong/CTMP2023ZirconIASClassifier/README.md

 This repository contains machine learning Python code and ZirconISAClassifier software used in the manuscript "A machine learning method for distinguishing detrital zircon provenance " (Zhong et al., 2023, Contributions to Mineralogy and Petrology).
-All software by the authors is released under an [MIT open-source license](LICENSE).

 CONTENTS: